keepdream1ng/WebIfcFix/README.md

 ```

 Result - new component is added as an option to the web UI.
 It works as a part of pipeline for IFC editing and can be shared with a link.
-Here is how our component model looks when we share a pipeline made from it alone, notice that only public properties are serialized:
+Here is how our component model looks when we share a pipeline made from it alone, notice that only public properties are serialized and may be shared with other users:
 ```json
 [
   {